Nigeria’s vice president announces he will run for president - NewsBreak

 Nigeria’s vice president announces he will run for president

-Nigeria’s Vice President Yemi Osinbajo said Monday that he will run for president in next year’s election .
+ABUJA, Nigeria (AP) — Nigeria’s Vice President Yemi Osinbajo said Monday that he will run for president in next year’s election.

 His declaration on Monday was received with mixed feelings among Nigerians on social media as the current administration — elected on promises to curb corruption and end violent killings in the country — is being criticized for continued violence.